zhihangxin/8-point-algorithm/readme.txt

 8point-from-from-different-plane.
 Display lines corresponding to 8 points
-Display lines corresponding to points other than 8 points (new)Convert the 4 recognition points from the previous step to additional input points
+Display lines corresponding to points other than 8 points Convert the 4 recognition points from the previous step to additional input points (new)Use the F matrix to find the in-camera parameters